iCliniq Logo

 • They work by modifying brain chemistry to help lessen psychotic symptoms and prevent them from coming back.
 However, these medicines cannot completely cure psychosis.

-• Rather than eliminating antipsychotic symptoms completely, antipsychotic medications may reduce their intensity so that the person feels better and is able to function more easily and productively.
+• Rather than eliminating antipsychotic symptoms, antipsychotic medications may reduce their intensity so that the person feels better and can function more easily and productively.
 Therefore, they are considered mood relaxants.

-• There are alternatives for antipsychotic drugs: cognitive behavioral therapy (CBT), family therapy, self-help groups, and rehabilitation.
+• There are alternatives to antipsychotic drugs: cognitive behavioral therapy (CBT), family therapy, self-help groups, and rehabilitation.

 • Side effects of antipsychotics include tremors (involuntary shaking of limbs), muscle spasms, irregular periods in women, fluid retention, and restlessness.